TabbycatDebate/tabbycat/docs/features/backups.rst

 the database twice per round: Once just after you've generated the draw and allocated adjudicators, and once just after you've finished entering results.

-If taking backups from an online copy of Tabbycat you should ensure you download the backup to your local machine.
-While completely loosing internet access or having an outage in a critical web service (i.e. Heroku) is exceedingly rare, having a local copy of your backups means you can restore your tab to a local/offline machine if this ever happens.
+If you're using an online version of Tabbycat, it's a good idea to download the backups.
+While it's extremely rare to lose internet access or have an outage in a critical web service (*i.e.*, Heroku), having a local copy of your backups allows you to :ref:`restore your tab to a local installation <backup-restore-to-local>` if this ever happens.

 Installations on Heroku
 =======================